davidtchiu/davidtchiu.github.io/teaching/cs261/lab13.map/index.md

 - Look through `OpenMap`, which is supposed to implement the open-addressing map that we've been studying in lecture.
 Focus on the inner class, `Entry<K,V>`, which encapsulates a key-value pair of type `K` and `V`, respectively.
 Recall that an inner class' fields are accessible anywhere from the outer class.
 Now notice that the inner class, as well as both of its instance variables are declared as `protected`.
 This implies that the inner class and its fields are also accessible from any subclass of `OpenMap` too.
 (Remember that for later.)

-- Read through the two constructors.
-The default constructor instantiates the table array with the `INITIAL_CAPACITY`.
-The one-argument constructor allows the user to input the initial capacity.
+  - You'll see that there's a "probes" instance variable, which will help us count the number of "probes" needed when there is a collision.
+This is a way for us to verify the performance of our HashMap.

-- Now read through the `get()` method, which implements the "Linear Probing" algorithm, and make sure you understand it fully: We first calculate the index based on the "hash code" of the given `key` and (possibly) perform a linear traversal of the array to search for the `key`.
+- Read through the `get()` method, which implements the "Linear Probing" algorithm, and make sure you understand it fully: We first calculate the index based on the "hash code" of the given `key` and (possibly) perform a linear probing of the array to search for the `key`.
 This method then returns the corresponding value when you find the key, or `null` if the key isn't found.
+Note that at the top of every loop iteration, I increment the number of probes for accounting purposes.

-- Now implement the `put()` method, which behaves a lot like `get()`.
+- Read through the `put()` method, which behaves a lot like `get()`.
 Recall from lecture that you need to do a couple of things:

-  - The index into the array should be calculated the same way as in `get()`: Take the absolute value of the given `key`'s `hashCode()`, and `mod` it by the capacity of the hash table.
-This will tell you the location in the hash table where the key-value can be found or inserted.
+  - The index into the array should be calculated the same way as in `get()`.

   - Next, check to see if that location is `null`.
 If it is, then create a new key-value `Entry` and put it there.
 If not, you need to perform Linear Probing: increment the array index until: (1) you come across a `null`, or (2) you find the given `key`.
 (You may have to "wrap around" to the beginning of the hash table as you search.)
-If (1), insert the `Entry` and return `null`.
-If (2), replace the value, and return the old value.
+If you come across a null, insert the `Entry`, increment `size`, and return `null`.
+If you find the key, replace the value, and return the old value.
 If the table is full, you should return null.

 - The `toString()` method should return a string containing all the key-value entries stored in the map.
-Recall that maps do not guarantee a particular order on its entries, so don't be surprised if your output is in a different order than mine, below:
+Recall that maps do not guarantee a particular order on its entries, so don't be surprised if your output is in a different order than mine:

   ```java
   MapInt<String,Double> map = new OpenMap<>(6);